scipp/scipp/doc/prototype.md

 ### Copy-on-write mechanism

-Copy-on-write (COW) sometimes adds complications in client code (see the rather complex interface of `Histogram` and `MatrixWorkspace` dealing with setting up sharing) and puts limitations on threadability.
+Copy-on-write (COW) sometimes adds complications in client code (see the rather complex interface of `Histogram` and `MatrixWorkspace` dealing with setting up and maintaining sharing) and puts limitations on threadability.

 - Reduce the use of COW, unless the overhead is too large.
   - Histogram data will not benefit much if we provide means of having a shared X axis.